MicrosoftDocs/powerbi-docs/powerbi-docs/developer/guidelines-powerbi-visuals.md

 ## Logo guidelines

 This section describes the specifications for adding logos and logotypes in visuals.
 Logos are not mandatory.
-If added they must follow this guidlines.
+If added they must follow these guidelines.

 > [!IMPORTANT]
 > Logos are allowed in *edit mode only*.
 Logos *can't* be displayed in view mode.